No bio provided.

 Ahmad Amara, PhD Awarded Spring 2016

 Ahmad Amara, is a Palestinian Human rights lawyer.
-Amara received his BA and Master's degrees in Law from Tel Aviv University, and earned a second Master's degree in International Human Rights Law from Essex University in the United Kingdom.
-His research focused on International humanitarian law and the law of occupation, in addition to land and housing rights.
 In 2005, Amara co-founded Karama (Arabic for "Dignity"), a human rights organization located in Nazareth, where he served as a Senior Staff Attorney.
 Before beginning his doctoral work, Amara served for three years as a global advocacy fellow and clinical instructor in the Harvard Law School Human Rights Program.
-His research and advocacy projects in Harvard focused, among other areas, on historical land rights for the Bedouin Arabs of the Negev; land confiscation in East Jerusalem, Housing rights in Israel and Jordan and the rights of domestic migrant workers rights in Jordan.
-Amara's current research focuses is on the legal history of late Ottoman and British Mandate Palestine with regard to property rights and legal advocacy.
+Amara's current research focuses on the legal history of late Ottoman and British Mandate Palestine with regard to property rights and legal advocacy.

 Shirly Bahar, PhD Awarded Spring 2017

-Shirly Bahar is the Director of Public Programs at the American Jewish Historical Society, and a PhD candidate at the Hebrew and Judaic Studies Department of New York University.
+Shirly Bahar is the Director of Public Programs at the American Jewish Historical Society.
 Shirly is also the founder and organizer of the first Mizrahi Film Series at NYU, running since 2014.
-Shirly is writing her dissertation on pain, affect, and performance in Palestinian and Mizrahi contemporary documentary cinema.
+Shirly's dissertation focuses on pain, affect, and performance in Palestinian and Mizrahi contemporary documentary cinema.
 Shirly’s article “Coming Out as Queen: Queer Studies, Jewish Identity, and the Book of Esther” was published inStudies in Gender and Sexuality Journal (September 2012).
 Shirly’s review article “Restrictions Apply: Agency, Affect and Reenactment in Einat Amir’s Performance and Video Installation Our Best Intentions” was published in Third Text (August 2015).

 Hillel Gruenberg, PhD Awarded Fall 2014